nens/threedi-docs/source/f_problem_solving.rst

 **General**

-- My model is instable.
-What can I do?
+- My model shows unstable behaviour, what can I do to avoid this?

+Instability is not common within 3Di, but certain settings or modelling choices can cause problems for the solver.

 *We have these tips:*

-1) Decrease your calculation time step to 5 seconds or less (background information: courant number)
+1) Decrease your calculation time step (background information: courant number)
-2) Decrease your output time step temporarily to 60 seconds.
+2) Decrease your output time step temporarily.
 This makes it easier to analyse what goes wrong
 3) Check combinations of nodes with a small storage area and pump stations with a large capacity.
 Make sure the 'gemaalkelder/pump basement' is large enough
 4) Check if there are pump stations that are pumping to another 1D-node within the same 2D-computational cell
-5) Check if there are sewers smaller than 1 meter
+5) Check whether there are sewerage pipes shorter than 1 meter.
+If so, see if you can make them longer or add storage on the nodes that the pipes are connected to.
 6) Put the 'pump_implicit_ratio' in the numerical settings to 1.
 This makes sure that the model calculates smoothly for pump stations (see  :ref:`matrixsolvers` --> pump_implicit_ratio)